sixeyed/dak4.net/slides/sections/101-image-registries.md

 docker image ls -f reference="$env:dockerId/*"
 ```

-> These image tags contain your Docker ID, so you can push them to Docker Hub.
+> You can push image tags with your Docker ID to Docker Hub.

 ---